Table of Contents

 Top management responsibilities are expanded in the 2026 edition.
 The 2015 version focused on management roles.
 The 2026 revision makes clear that leadership must support environmental performance across all relevant functions, including non-management roles.

 The environmental policy itself has been updated.
-ISO 14001:2026 expects the policy to include commitment to conserving natural resources and protecting ecosystems, alongside the existing commitments to pollution prevention and continual improvement.
+ISO 14001:2026 expects the policy to include a commitment to conserving natural resources and protecting ecosystems, alongside the existing commitments to pollution prevention and continual improvement.

 This clause often receives less attention during gap analyses than the more structural changes in Clause 6.
 But it is increasingly relevant for organizations facing ESG scrutiny, where auditors and investors want to see leadership accountability that goes beyond a signed policy on a wall.